-Managing your email campaign can be a cumbersome and time consuming task.
+Managing your email campaign can be a cumbersome and time-consuming task.
 Luckily there are many applications that are available for small businesses to employ to take care of all of the details.
-A few of the benefits of utilizing a newsletter management application are: access to a library of email templates available for use, detailed analytics information and the ability to segment audiences based on behavior.
+A few of the benefits of utilizing a newsletter management application are: 1) access to a library of email templates available for use, 2) detailed analytics information, and 3) the ability to segment audiences based on behavior.
 Some of the most popular newsletter management applications today are MailChimp and Constant Contact.

 In order for your email campaign to be effective, you’ll want to utilize the below strategies to increase the number of customers actually opening your email message.

 Step one of increasing open rates is to craft an effective subject line.
-Your subject line is essentially your first impression and you want to make it strong.
-Consider your audience and select a subject line that will catch your customer’s eye amongst all of the countless other emails in their inbox.
+Your subject line is essentially your first impression, and you want to make it strong.
+Consider your audience and select a subject line that will catch your customer’s eye among all of the countless other emails in their inbox.

 Send the right content to the right audience.
 Include content that your customers are going to find interesting and want to read.
 Your content should be relevant to your subject line.

-In order for your email campaign to be effective, you’ll want to utilize the below strategies to increase the number of customers that open the email and click the included links.
+In order for your email campaign to be effective, you’ll want to utilize the below strategies to increase the number of customers that click your email links.

 Content.
 Content.
 Content.

 Consider the verbiage of your links.
 Similar to the subject line of the email, you want this to be compelling enough for a customer to want to click it.
-Call to actions tend to be effective, but avoid using the ‘click here’ verbiage.
+Calls to action tend to be effective, but avoid using the ‘click here’ verbiage.

 Include more than one link to a page in the email to increase the likelihood of that link being clicked.